markus7800/UPIX/README.md

 Run following commands from the *root directory* to reproduce all experiments from Section 4.
 Make sure `export TMPDIR=$(pwd)/tmp` is set.
-Output will be stored in `experiments/data`. **Delete this folder beforehand if it exists already, otherwise the analysis scripts may break.**
+Output will be stored in `experiments/data`. **Delete this folder beforehand if it exists already, otherwise the analysis scripts may break:** `rm -rf experiments/data/*`.

 #### Restricting Number of CPUs
-If you do not want use all your available CPU cores, for a fair benchmark, you need to limit them with `taskset` (only avaiable on Linux) or in the Docker settings.
+If you do not want use all your available CPU cores, for a fair benchmark, you need to limit them with `taskset` (only available on Linux) or in the Docker settings.
 E.g. `taskset -c 0-7 python3 experiments/runners/run_comp.py all 8`.
 E.g. `docker run -it -v $(pwd)/experiments/data:/experiments/data --shm-size=2g --cpuset-cpus="0-7" --name upix --rm upix`
 Otherwise, JAX, PyTorch, BLAS, etc, will use all the available CPUs under the hood.